cloudnativetrainings/kubernetes-fundamentals-for-devs/labs/07_resources/README.md

 # Check what is happening with the Pod.
 watch -n 1 kubectl top pods
 ```

-> [!TIP]
-> You can check the situation on the Grafana dashboard `Kubernetes / Compute Resources / Pod`!

 > [!IMPORTANT]
 > Note that the Container does not get restarted.
 The amount of CPU is limited to 30 MilliCores.